-Gamsberg, Vedanta Zinc International's flagship zinc project, located about 30km from the operations of Black Mountain Mining at Aggeneys, is being developed as an open pit mine with a dedicated plant, on one of the largest known, unexploited zinc ore bodies in the world, which was discovered more than 40 years ago.
+VZI’s flagship zinc project, Gamsberg, forms part of the Black Mountain Mining operations, and is located about 30km from the BMM base at Aggeneys.
+Gamsberg is being developed as an open pit mine with a dedicated plant, on one of the largest known, unexploited zinc orebodies in the world.

-The first blast for Phase 1 took place in July 2015 and work to establish the V-cut and access ramp, and pre-stripping is at a well advanced stage.
-In the first phase of the project, production of ore will be 4Mtpa, and of zinc concentrate, 250 000tpa.
+The first blast for Phase 1 of the Project took place in July 2015 and work to establish the V-cut and access ramp, and pre-stripping is well advanced.
+Phase 1 will see the production of 4Mtpa of ore, resulting in zinc concentrate of 250,000tpa.

-Phase 1 will create 1 200 to 1500 jobs in the construction phase and between 850 and 900 jobs once in production.
+Phase 1 will create between 1,200 and 1,500 jobs in the construction phase and between 850 and 900 permanent jobs once the mine is in production.

-An interesting aspect of Gamsberg is that it is being developed in a designated biodiversity "hotspot" – one of seven in South Africa and one of just 35 in the world.
-This has required extensive engagement with key stakeholders – government, NGOs, landowners, etc. – which has resulted in a unique biodiversity offset agreement.
+A critical feature of Gamsberg’s development is its approach to biodiversity.
+The Project is being developed in a designated biodiversity "hotspot" – one of seven in South Africa and one of just 35 in the world.
+This has required extensive engagement with key stakeholders – government, NGOs, landowners, – which has resulted in a unique biodiversity offset agreement.
 We are working close in partnership with the International Union for the Conservation of Nature (IUCN), the world's oldest and largest environmental organisation, to ensure effective implementation of the agreement.